-As described in Note 3 to the consolidated financial statements, the Company determined that its available-for-sale securities were impaired at December 31, 2008, and that these impairments were other than temporary.
-Consequently, the unrealized losses on these securities have been recognized in the consolidated statement of operations rather than being recognized in other comprehensive income as a separate component of equity in the Company's amended Form 10-K/A.
+As described in Note 3 to the consolidated financial statements, the Company has restated its December 31, 2008 consolidated financial statements due to management's determination that its available-for-sale securities were impaired at December 31, 2008, and that these impairments were other than temporary.
+Consequently, the unrealized losses on these securities have been recognized in the restated consolidated statement of operations rather than being recognized in other comprehensive income as a separate component of equity in the Company's amended Form 10-K/A.